Edge Storage

 Removes an object from a bucket.

-When you delete an object that is being served on the edge, it’ll immediately stop being served and will no longer be listed in the bucket.
+When you delete an object being served on the edge, it’ll immediately stop being served and will no longer be listed in the bucket.

 DeleteBucket